 20001210

-This is the trail system that includes the trail I put off riding for over a season due to it's reputation as the most technical trail in the Greenbelt.
-Indeed the first four or five time I rode it I endoed or crashed at least once.
-Finally I can ride the whole trail, though not without dabbing or stopping and restarting a few times.
+The Lime Kiln Trail System includes trails of varying degrees of difficulty.
+However, this is the trail system that includes the trail I put off riding for over a season due to it's reputation as the most technical trail in the Greenbelt, The Lime Kiln Technical Trail.
+Indeed the first four or five times I rode it I endoed or crashed at least once.
+Finally, before the fire, I was able ride the whole trail, though not without dabbing or stopping and restarting a few times.
+The fire has exposed more rock along the trail and made the technical trail even more difficult.

 The Lime Kiln Trail System can be accessed from the other side of P6 on Richmond Road or from P8 and P10 on Moodie Drive or from a gravel trail on Richmond Road south of the McDonald's.
 Please do not park in the Wild Bird Care Centre parking lot on Moodie Drive.

 This is another trail system that includes many intersecting trails and many unofficial trails that are not on the official NCC map.
-As well some of these trails are part of the Rideau Trail.
-Remember these are shared trail so please respect other trail users.
+Although including the famous Lime Kiln Technical Trail, this trail system includes trail of various terrain and degrees of difficulty.
+Please remember these are shared trail so please respect other trail users.

 GPS gpx Files